 10 credits overlap with SGO4940 – Geographic Information Systems (Master level course) (continued)

 The teaching for this course is organized as a series of four-hour learning sessions.

 In addition, the students will individually work on a larger project.
 The seminars will consist of hands-on lab exercises where each student will work on solving spatial questions using GIS.
 The seminars will also function as a project helpdesk, where the students can receive assistance with their ongoing project work.

 Handing in weekly assignments is mandatory in 100% of the seminars.

 Completed and approved compulsory course work is valid as long as the course is offered.
 Students who have failed to complete the compulsory attendance cannot take the exam.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-Assessment of the course is based on the individual project report, adjusted through an oral examination centered on the project report.
+Assessment of the course is based on the individual project report.

 Submit assignments in Inspera